nathaneltitane/dextop/README.md

 ### Setup:

-Before beginning, please note that **automated Android package installs require that the 'Install Unknown apps' permission be enabled for the Termux application:**
+Before beginning, please note that **automated Android package installation requires that the 'Install Unknown apps' permission be enabled for the Termux application and all other Termux companion applications:**

-To enable this permission, navigate into Settings → Security and Privacy → Install unknown apps → Termux and toggling the switch on.
+To enable this permission, navigate into Settings → Security and Privacy → Install unknown apps → Termux[:Application] and toggling the switch on.

 To get Dextop set up, install the following packages on the host Android device: